Azure/CCOInsights/README.md

 - Page 9: IaaS Usage and Limits
 - Page 10: IaaS Idle Resources

-You can find more details about each page on the [Deployment Guide](/install/DeploymentGuide.md) file
+You can find more details about each page on the [Deployment Guide](https://github.com/Azure/ccodashboard/blob/master/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md) file.

 ## CCO Azure Infrastructure Dashboard with AKS add-on report pages